 Ryan Hays, PhD

 Ryan Hays, PhD was appointed Executive Vice President in Fall 2012.
-In addition to serving as the President’s Chief of Staff, he oversees the daily operations of the Office of the President and the Office of the Board of Trustees.
+In addition to serving as the President’s Chief of Staff, he oversees the strategy and operations of the Office of the President and the Office of the Board of Trustees.
+He also oversees the University’s Department of Marketing + Communications—a multi-disciplinary team comprised of creative services, digital communications, branding, media relations, marketing and advertising.
 Hays came to UC in 2011 to serve in the dual role of Vice Provost for Faculty Development and Deputy to the Provost.

 Prior to UC, Hays was Assistant Dean of the Faculty at Princeton University.
 At Princeton, his duties spanned all four academic divisions: humanities, social sciences, natural sciences and engineering.
 He co-managed a $600 million faculty personnel budget; directly managed a $20 million teaching assistant budget; facilitated the appointment and reappointment of all lecturers and visiting professors; and oversaw requests for sabbaticals, workload relief and term extensions.
 He also oversaw the appointment of all faculty leaders of academic centers, institutes and programs, as well as members of departmental advisory councils.